StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Experiments

-\textbf{Evaluation Metrics.} We use attack success rate (ASR) as the primary measure of obfuscation effectiveness, defined as the fraction of prompts that bypass a target model’s safety.
+\textbf{Evaluation Metrics.} We report attack success rate (ASR) as an evaluation metric to quantify how effectively the synthesized dataset exposes safety blind spots under a target model, defined as the fraction of prompts that bypass a target model’s safety.
 To reduce subjectivity and evaluation variance in jailbreak assessment, we adopt an \emph{LLM-as-a-Judge} setting in which each response is independently evaluated by three LLM judges; an attack is considered successful if at least two judges agree that the harmful intent is realized.
 This evaluation setting has been widely adopted in prior work on automatic LLM evaluation and safety benchmarking~\cite{NEURIPS2023_91f18a12,liu-etal-2023-g,ICLR2025_88be0230}.
-For internal analysis, we also report obfuscation success rate (OSR), the proportion of prompts successfully obfuscated during dual-path rewriting.
-Diversity is measured using Self-BLEU~\cite{alihosseini-etal-2019-jointly}, and for safety fine-tuning we report MMLU~\cite{hendrycks2021measuringmassivemultitasklanguage} to ensure that safety gains do not degrade general capability.
+For internal analysis, we also report obfuscation success rate (OSR), the proportion of prompts successfully obfuscated during two-strategy rewriting.
+Diversity is measured using Self-BLEU~\cite{10.1145/3209978.3210080}, and for safety fine-tuning we report MMLU~\cite{hendrycks2021measuring} to ensure that safety gains do not degrade general capability.

 \textbf{Implementation Details.} We fix random seeds and standardize sampling, dataset sizes, and training steps, using consistent inference settings.
 Experiments run on Ubuntu servers with a single NVIDIA A100 GPU.
 Proprietary models are accessed via OpenRouter, while open-source models are served with vLLM.
 Fine-tuning uses 4-bit LoRA (QLoRA) with Unsloth.
 Domain knowledge graphs are stored and queried in Neo4j~\cite{10.1145/2384716.2384777}.
-Results are reported under fixed experimental settings.
+Results are reported under fixed and consistent experimental settings.
 Full parameter settings are provided in Appendix~\ref{app:parameter}.